I wrote this artilce in November of 2020 and think it is still relivent, so I'll repost it here. Enjoy!

 What can we do about it?

 • The first thing is first, BREATH!
-One researcher has found that we tend to have shallow breaths during video conference (Zoom Apnea – gotta love those catchy phrases!).
+One researcher has found that we tend to have shallow breaths during video conferences (Zoom Apnea – gotta love those catchy phrases!).

 • Turn off the video – or talk on the phone.